 When full working pressure has been reached (between 35 and 40psi), the safety valve will start to blow off steam.
-Steam generation can be controlled by the gas valve in the cab.
-If the safety valve blows off frequently during running, then too much steam is being produced, which wastes water and gas.
+Steam generation can be controlled by the gas valve in the right hand cab doorway.
+If the safety valve blows off frequently during running, then too much steam is being produced which wastes water and gas.
 Turning down the burner will decrease the amount of steam created.
 Conversely, if steam pressure is not maintained during a run, then the burner should be turned up.

 After a few minutes of running it may be noticed that the gas pressure through the burner has increased.
 This is due to the gas tank becoming warmer and so increasing the gas pressure.
 Simply turn the gas down - this may need to be performed several times during a run.
 The art of balancing steam generation to the operational requirement by the adjustment of the gas control valve will quickly be learned.

-The gas tank has a duration of about 25 minutes, though this will vary a little depending on gas valve setting.
+The gas tank has a duration of about 25 minutes, though this will vary depending on gas valve setting.
 The boiler should not be allowed to run dry, and the gas tank capacity is such that the gas should run out before the water.
 When the gas is fully used up, the steam pressure in the boiler will be seen to gradually drop until the loco comes to a halt.
 Should the water expire before the gas is fully used, the pressure will drop rapidly and the loco will stop.
 Check the pressure gauge - if this is zero turn off the gas.
-No damage will result if the gas is turned off immediately.